RafaGago/mini-async-log/README.md

 ## Design rationale ##

  - Simple.
-Not over abstracted and feature bloated, explicit, easy to figure out what the code is doing, easy to modify.
+Not over abstracted and feature bloated, explicit, easy to figure out what the code is doing, easy to modify (2017 self-comment: not that easy :)).
  - Very low latency.
 Fast for the caller.
 Lock-free.
  - Asynchronous (synchronous calls can be made on top for special messages, but they are way slower than using a synchronous logger in the first place).
  - Minimum string formatting in the calling thread for the most common use cases.
  - Keeps ordering between threads.
  - Doesn't use thread-local-storage, the user threads are assumed as external and no extra info is attached to them.
+ - Have termination functions to allow blocking until all the logs have been written to disk in program exit (or signal/fault) scenarios.

 ## Various features ##